Józef Hecht: Chronology

 1920 Moves to Paris.
 Becomes a member of the Salon d'Automne and begins to exhibit with them.

-1921 Begins to exhibit at the Salon des Indépendents.
+1921 Begins to exhibit at the Salon des Indépendants.
 Exhibition at Washington, D.C.

 1923 Exhibitions in Philadelphia, at the Salon des Tuileries and the Galerie Le Nouvel Essor, Paris.

 1926 Publishes l'Arche de Noë, a suite of six engravings with a preface by Gustave Kahn; l'Eubage aux Antipodes de l'Unité, five engravings with prose by Blaise Cendrars.
 Exhibitions at Galere Berthe Weil, Paris, and at Galerie Le Nouvel Essor, Paris.
 Meets Stanley William Hayter.

 1927 Helps Hayter establish Atelier 17, Paris.
 Writes an unpublished treatise on engraving.

 1928 Publishes Atlas, a suite of six engravings with a poem by André Suarès.
 Exhibitions in The Wanamaker Galleries, New York, and at Lodz, Poland.

 1929 Publishes Croquis d'Animaux, ten engravings.
 Exhibition at Gallery Georges, London.
 Founding member of La Jeune Gravure Contemporaine.

 1930 Exhibition at Galerie Berthe Weil, Paris.

 1931 Exhibition of La Jeune Gravure Contemporaine.

 1932 Exhibition of La Jeune Gravure Contemporaine.

 1933 Publishes Paris, a suite of eleven engravings.
 Exhibition of La Jeune Gravure Contemporaine.